Randye Kaye: Teaching, lecturing

 Kaye was a voice-over coach and teacher for Edge Studio, an audio production studio and voice-over training company based in New York City and Fairfield, Connecticut.
 Owned by David Goldberg, the company produces for Disney, VW, Microsoft, and National Geographic, and has trained clients from NPR, Associated Press, ESPN, Discovery, Lifetime, and radio stations such as CBS and Bloomberg Radio.

+In 2026, Kaye reported on exhibitions at The Aldrich Contemporary Art Museum in Ridgefield, highlighting the institution’s focus on contemporary art and emerging artists.

 Ben Behind His Voices

 Randye Kaye's first book, Ben Behind His Voices: One Family's Journey from the Chaos of Schizophrenia to Hope, was published by Rowman and Littlefield on August 16, 2011.
 It is a memoir of her experiences with the onset, development and recovery of her son Ben's schizophrenia.
 Ben, who developed schizophrenia in his late teens and was hospitalized multiple times, now has proper treatment.
 Kaye claims her goal with the memoir is to help other families with resources and reduce the stigma of schizophrenia.
 She frequently speaks to medical providers, legislators, and families on the experiences of mental illnesses.